-- Salvation Army- $31,000 for rent and utility assistance, and for necessities such as gas or baby supplies for individuals who have lost significant wages due to the coronavirus.
+Salvation Army- $31,000 for rent and utility assistance, and for necessities such as gas or baby supplies for individuals who have lost significant wages due to the coronavirus.

-- United Christian Ministries- $30,000 for rent assistance for people who have lost jobs due to the coronavirus, and for additional WIFI network access points to provide the needed signal strength for a paperless, no touch dive-through system.
+	- United Christian Ministries- $42,500 for food and rent assistance for people who have lost jobs due to the coronavirus, and for additional WIFI network access points to provide the needed signal strength for a paperless, no touch dive-through system.

 	- Able SC- $6,988 to provide food and other supplies for people with disabilities who are at a higher risk of being infected with and dying of COVID-19 than any other population.